 Q2.
 Have you stayed multiple times in every Walt Disney World Resort that you book or recommend?

 Would you trust the recommendations of an agent who has never stayed in the property they are placing you in?
 You don’t really get to know the intricacies of any hotel anywhere without staying there…a lot.
 So be sure that you are comfortable that your agent intimately knows every property that they sell.
 One or two visits to a property is not enough.

 On top of that, FAM trips (travel agent familiarization trips to a destination) are not even remotely the same as staying in a hotel, so don’t be misled if you get that response from an agent as if it were something of significant value.
 A FAM trip (walking through a resort and looking at a hotel room) can never replace multiple weeks at a resort as a guest.

 Q3.
 Do you have strong opinions about Walt Disney World travel planning that you will share and stand by?

-After nearly 50 years of Walt Disney World vacations and approaching 100 trips to Walt Disney World Resort (including over 1,000 visits to Disney Parks), you can bet that I have some very strong opinions that I do not hesitate to share with my clients.
+After nearly 50 years of Walt Disney World vacations and approaching 100 trips to Walt Disney World Resort (including over 1,000 visits to Disney Parks), you can bet that I have some very strong opinions that I do not hesitate to share with readers.
 For example, I generally recommend against purchasing a Disney Dining Plan.
-Of course I will earn more commission if I sell you a plan for each member of your party, but I strongly believe that the plan is not good value for 95 per cent of my clients.
-I always do my own Discovery Process and recommend what is best for my clients — not what will earn me more commission.
-You can trust 100 per cent in that.
+Even when I was a Luxury Travel Advisor I recommended against purchasing the Disney Dining Plan, even though I would earn more commission if I sold it to you.
+But I strongly believe that the plan is not good value for 95 per cent of Disney travelers.

 Strong opinions backed by solid examples of first-hand experience over a long timeframe are a good indication that the travel agent is a seasoned veteran.
-Do not settle if your Spidey sense is telling you that this agent may not be right for you.
+Do not settle if your intuition is telling you that a travel agent may not be right for you.